Stop Comparing

 Compared to the cabins on the road, they have no traffic noise or hordes of day hikers looking for a place to park.
 Instead of the hassle of launching their boat in morning to go fishing or a canoe or kayak in the evening for a tranquil ride around the lake, most “Lakers” have private boat docks right on the water on which they can enjoy a cup of coffee in the morning sunshine and then hop right in their boat any time they choose.

 They are indeed truly special places.
 And so, every time we kayak around the lake or picnic at one of the tiny islands for the day, we admire the beautiful lakefront cabins with their private boat docks and picturesquely quiet settings.
-We often wonder… why did Tom’s ancestors choose to build a few yards up the road from the lake instead of right on the water?
+We often wonder why Tom’s ancestors choose to build a few yards up the road from the lake instead of right on the water?
 They certainly could have had their pick at the time.
 Wouldn’t it have been so much better even then?
 We contemplate what our summers would be like now if his great-grandparents had made a different choice.
 We compare what the “Lakers” have and enjoy with what we “on the road” can’t and don’t.

 Tom has his theory: Most people who took advantage of the government’s offer resided somewhere in Northern California and so didn’t have that far of a distance to travel.
 But a few, like Tom’s great-grandparents, were from much further south in the LA basin.
 Looking back at the old black-and-white photos of his ancestors making the multi-day trek in their Model T on two-lane roads and eventually on steep dirt logging roads as they climbed to the summit at 7500 feet hauling what supplies they could, convinced Tom that it must have seemed immensely easier to build on the road just steps away from the lake.
 Also, because they were about 300 feet higher, at the time they had a beautiful view of South Lake Tahoe from their porch.
 Not one cabin on the lake can see even a fraction of beautiful Lake Tahoe.
 Compared to the relative desert environment of the LA basin, it must have seemed like heaven to have both a Tahoe view, be within a stone’s throw of Echo Lakes, and not have to hassle with barging building supplies up the lake to construct your cabin.
 Makes total sense when you think about it now.
 And yet we wonder, and compare, and lament, and even envy.